mahoney1/docs/commercialpaper-query-tutorial.md

 We're now ready to upgrade our smart contract, using the IBP VSCode extension.

-3. Firstly, package the contract - click on the `IBM Blockchain Platform` sidebar icon and under 'Smart Contract Packages' choose to 'Add new package' icon ('+')  and you'll see that version '0.0.2' becomes the latest edition of `papercontract'.
+3. Firstly, package the contract - click on the `IBM Blockchain Platform` sidebar icon and under 'Smart Contract Packages' choose to 'Add new package' icon ('+')  and you'll see that version '0.0.2' becomes the latest edition of available `papercontract' packages.

-4. Next, install the contract itself (remember we're using a fresh Fabric environment): expand the 'Blockchain Connections' pane, under the channel `mychannel` choose `peer0.org1.example.com` and right-click...'Install Smart Contract', installing version "0.0.2" from the list presented up top.
-You should get a message it was successfully installed.

-5. Now we can carry out the upgrade.
-Under the same 'Blockchain Connections' pane, and channel `mychannel` , expand the `peer0.org1.example.com` twisty and select the `papercontract@0.0.1` entry specifically.
-You will notice also, that all of our transaction functions are listed, including the new query functions we added.
+4. Next, upgrade the contract itself: expand the 'Blockchain Connections' pane, under the channel `mychannel` choose `peer0.org1.example.com` .
+Expand the `peer0.org1.example.com` twisty and select the `papercontract@0.0.1` entry specifically.
+(You will notice also, that all of our transaction functions are listed, including the new query functions we added).

-6. Now choose right-click on `papercontract@0.0.1`...'Upgrade Smart Contract', and choose "papercontract@0.0.2" from the list presented (up top).
+5. Now choose right-click on `papercontract@0.0.1`...'Upgrade Smart Contract', and choose "papercontract@0.0.2" from the list presented (up top).

   - Enter or paste the text `org.papernet.commercialpaper:instantiate` when prompted to enter `a function name to call` and hit ENTER ;
   - Hit 'ENTER' - ie leave blank - when prompted to enter arguments